-- Back slowly and make small steering adjustments. - Turn the car wheels in the direction opposite where you want the trailer to go. - After the trailer begins moving, turn the car to follow it. - Have a second person assist you with audible and hand signals.
+KC-0164C-A - After the trailer begins moving, turn the car to follow it. - Have a second person assist you with audible and hand signals.

 LAUNCHING

 Before launching, inspect the launch ramp for any problems that may hinder launching or make launching unsafe.
 Ramps can be slick and dangerous to drive or walk on, and may have unseen drop-offs beneath the water that would pose a safety hazard.
 Always be aware of water conditions and the effects of the wind when launching.